-Ask if your inspector maintains a membership with any state organizations or national inspection agencies.
-Membership to these large associations can give you some kind of reassurance that your HUD inspection will be completed to the highest standard.
+Ask if your inspector maintains membership with any state organizations or national inspection agencies.
+Membership to these large associations can give you some kind of reassurance that your HUD inspection will be of the highest standard.
 This also gives you a means of seeking more information on a potential home inspector.

 Every homeowner should have the right to attend their own HUD inspection.
-While you might choose not to attend, your inspector should be fine with your presence at the home during their walkthrough.
-If they balk at the prospect of your presence during the inspection, you should be concerned about their integrity and experience.
+While you might choose not to attend, your inspector should be fine with your presence.
+If they balk at the prospect of your presence during the inspection, you can question their integrity and experience.

 HUD Home Inspection Wrap Up

 A HUD home inspection isn’t necessarily a requirement to purchase one of these homes, but every prospective home buyer should consider enlisting the help of a professional inspector.
-This can help you to get a feel for the basic safety and sanitation of the property you wish to purchase.
+This can help you to get a feel for the basic safety and sanitation of the property.

 Without the walkthrough, you might end up purchasing a home that will require a substantial financial investment to transform it into a habitable state.

-Take care to ensure that you hire a qualified HUD inspector and that they adhere to the HUD Inspection Form 52580 A. You can even take this list through the home yourself to see if you can spot any major issues with the property before you make a purchase.
+Take care to ensure that you hire a qualified HUD inspector and that they adhere to the HUD Inspection Form 52580 A. You can even take this list through the home yourself.
+See if you can spot any major issues with the property before you make a purchase.

 Take your inspection seriously and do everything in your power to make a wise investment in these HUD homes.
-It might pay off to ensure that the property meets the HUD inspection checklist and housing quality standards in the long run.
+It might pay off to ensure that the property meets the HUD inspection checklist and housing quality standards.

 HUD Inspection FAQs